Early Empagliflozin Doesn’t Curb HF Hospitalizations, Deaths Post-MI: EMPACT-MI

 “So, I don’t think it’s a primary endpoint issue per se,” Butler hedged.

 But Stefan Anker, MD (Charité – Universitätsmedizin Berlin, Germany), who was on the steering committee for the trial, told TCTMD that the choice of an endpoint has, indeed, come up in insider discussions since the trial was unblinded.
-“We didn’t discuss heart failure hospitalizations as a primary endpoint,” Ankur admitted, although he stopped short of saying the investigators or sponsors regretted this in retrospect.
+“We didn’t discuss heart failure hospitalizations as a primary endpoint,” Anker admitted, although he stopped short of saying the investigators or sponsors regretted this in retrospect.
 “The group feels we can learn from this experience and make the next trials more efficient.”

 Another option would have been to use the Hochberg procedure, structured statistically to allow for a three-part primary endpoint with which one, two, or three positive results—with different P-value cut-offs—can be used to deliver a positive trial results.
-COAPT, Ankur noted, had heart failure hospitalizations as stand-alone endpoint.
+COAPT, Anker noted, had heart failure hospitalizations as stand-alone endpoint.
 Had such an approach to the primary endpoint been chosen here, he noted, EMPACT-MI would have been positive.

 SGLT2 Inhibitors, When and Who?